-However, the work of the NOF is undermined and marred by their cozy relationship with Big Pharma.
+However, the work of the BHOF is undermined and marred by their cozy relationship with Big Pharma.
 It receives financial support and direction from pharmaceutical companies that sell ineffective and dangerous osteoporosis drugs like Fosamax, Prolia, and Forteo.

-This year, with funding from Amgen, the manufacturer of Prolia, the NOF produced a video that attempts to undermine what Savers know, and what everyone who gets diagnosed with osteoporosis deserves to learn: drugs are not necessary to avoid fractures, and they aren’t as effective as natural and safe treatments.
+This year, with funding from Amgen, the manufacturer of Prolia, the BHOF produced a video that attempts to undermine what Savers know, and what everyone who gets diagnosed with osteoporosis deserves to learn: drugs are not necessary to avoid fractures, and they aren’t as effective as natural and safe treatments.
 Making matters worse, they sometimes cause atypical fractures.

 So let’s begin our in-depth look at this deceitful video.